-NEPA is America's charter environmental law and, in many instances, it is the only tool that frontline communities have to influence federal infrastructure projects that will impact them the most.
+NEPA is America's charter environmental law, and, in many instances, the only tool frontline communities have to influence federal infrastructure projects that will impact them the most.
 It requires federal agencies to analyze the impacts of a proposed decision (such as a decision to grant a permit or authorize a project) and consider alternatives that may be better for people and the environment.
-NEPA also requires agencies to include the public in agency decisionmaking, by providing the public with full information about a project's environmental impacts, alternatives and by enabling informed public input to the agency before it makes its permitting decision.
+NEPA also requires agencies to include the public in agency decision-making, by providing the public with full information about a project's environmental impacts and alternatives, and by enabling informed public input to the agency before it makes its permitting decision.

-The API-labeled bill would curtail the NEPA process, limiting environmental review of energy production, generation, storage, or transportation projects; carbon capture, removal, transportation, or storage projects; and mining extraction or processing projects.
-Fossil fuel and mining projects can cause enormous air and water pollution and other harms to people, communities, and the wider environment, but the API-labeled bill would allow federal agencies to approve them based on a more cursory environmental analysis than NEPA requires.
-Some of the API-labeled bill's provisions mirror language in previous legislation that applies to a narrower category of projects (mostly transportation projects), but the bill also contains provisions that limit NEPA review to a greater degree than prior legislation.
+The bill would curtail the NEPA process, limiting environmental review of energy production, generation, storage, or transportation projects; carbon capture, removal, transportation, or storage projects; and mining extraction or processing projects.
+Fossil fuel and mining projects can cause enormous air and water pollution and other harms to people, communities, and the wider environment, but the bill would allow federal agencies to approve them based on a more cursory environmental analysis than NEPA requires.
+Some of the bill's provisions mirror language in previous legislation that applied to a narrower category of projects (mostly transportation projects), but the bill also contains provisions that limit NEPA review to a greater degree than prior legislation.

-Here are some of the most troubling provisions related to permitting in the API-labeled bill:
+Here are some of the most troubling provisions in the bill:

-Limiting and Biasing Alternatives Analysis: NEPA currently requires agencies to evaluate a proposed action and reasonable alternatives to that action in "substantially similar" manner.
-This leads agencies to make good decisions by considering their options on a level playing field.
-The API-labeled bill, by contrast, would allow agencies to evaluate the "preferred alternative" - almost always a decision to approve the industry proposed project in question -at a higher level of detail than other alternatives.
-That shortcut will inevitably bias agencies towards viewing the original proposal as the best option available, despite its flaws.
+Limiting and Biasing Alternatives Analysis: NEPA currently requires agencies to evaluate a proposed action and reasonable alternatives to that action in a "substantially similar" manner.
+This leads agencies to make good decisions by considering different options on a level playing field.
+The bill, by contrast, would allow agencies to evaluate the "preferred alternative" - almost always a decision to approve the industry proposed project in question -at a higher level of detail than other alternatives.
+That shortcut will inevitably bias agencies towards viewing the original proposal as the best option available, despite the fact that industry proposals tend to underplay harmful impacts and impose them on frontline communities.

-Allowing Uncritical Adoption and Reliance on Potentially Invalid Existing Data, Analyses, and Documentation: The API-labeled bill authorizes federal agencies to adopt and rely on data and analyses previously prepared for a project under state law, without evaluating the accuracy or adequacy of those data and analyses.
+Allowing Uncritical Adoption and Reliance on Potentially Invalid Existing Data, Analyses, and Documentation: The bill authorizes federal agencies to adopt and rely on data and analyses previously prepared for a project under state law, without evaluating the accuracy or adequacy of those data and analyses.
 This provision could allow agencies to approve fossil fuel or mining projects based on inaccurate data and analyses, perhaps prepared by or on behalf of the self-interested project proponent.

 Pressuring Agencies to Develop More Categorical Exclusions: NEPA allows an agency to establish "categorical exclusions" that exempt certain categories of projects from meaningful NEPA analysis if those projects do not individually or cumulatively have significant impacts on the health or environment.
-The API-labeled bill would require the Secretaries of major federal agencies to survey their use of categorical exclusions

-(CEs), solicit ideas for additional ones from project sponsors, and potentially formalize some of those exclusions through rulemaking.
+The bill would require the Secretaries of major federal agencies to survey their use of categorical exclusions (CEs), solicit ideas for additional ones from project sponsors, and potentially formalize some of those exclusions through rulemaking.
 Those Secretaries would have to repeat this process every four years.
 These bill provisions would effectively pressure agencies to create new CEs, creating the risk that entire categories of projects might avoid environmental review or public scrutiny.